saimounikanedunuri/saimounikanedunuri/README.md

 - 💬 Ask me about OpenCV or any tech-related stuff.
 - 📫 How to reach me: [Gmail - saimounikanedunuri@gmail.com(saimounikanedunuri@gmail.com)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love to explore new technologies, curious in gaining knowledge through reading books!.
+- ⚡ Fun fact: Sharing is caring!
+I am interested in sharing the gained knowledge :)

 ### Show some ❤️ by starring some of the repositories!